Introduction to 'Leading and collaborating using online tools'

 Social and fun events

-Like ‘coffee break’ chats, quiz sessions, ‘happy hours’ or ‘pizza parties’
+Like ‘coffee break’ chats, quiz sessions, ‘happy hours’ or ‘pizza parties’.

-Our top tips for happy hybrid teams:
+Some ideas for hybrid teams:

-• Make it clear how and when you expect updates
+• Make it clear how and when you expect updates.

-• Be available for online chats and support
+• Be available for online chats and support.

-• Ask how people are feeling, and what they’re thinking
+• Ask how people are feeling, and what they’re thinking.

 We connect daily through a WhatsApp group, set up twice-weekly team meetings and even diarise coffee and cake catch-ups over Zoom where we talk about anything but work!